As a student in Blackboard, you may take a variety of tests online, such as practice exams, pop quizzes, mid-term exams, and final exams.

 Preparing for Your Exam

-In addition to devoting the appropriate amount of time toward studying your course content, there are a number of steps you can take to ensure your success when taking online exams:
+In addition to devoting the appropriate amount of time toward studying your course content, there are several steps you can take to ensure your success when taking online exams:

 • Use a compatible and updated internet browser: Google Chrome or Mozilla Firefox are recommended for use with Blackboard at UA Little Rock.
 You can check to see if your browser is supported using the Browser Checker on the blackboard.com website.

-• Install needed software: If you have any additional software you need to download, like Respondus Lockdown Browser or a proctoring tool like Honorlock, you need to download and test several days before you intend on taking the exam.
+• Install needed software: If you have any additional software you need to download, like Respondus Lockdown Browser or a proctoring tool like Honorlock, you need to download and test several days before you intend to take the exam.
 Check your course to see if there are practice tests available for you to take to make sure your software is correctly configured.

 • Start early: You should never wait until the last possible moment to start an exam.
 If your instructor schedules two days for your exam, plan to take the exam early on the first day it is available.
 If something goes wrong, you have time to contact technical support and your instructor.